beopst/tf-performance-tips/README.md

 # Optimizing TensorFlow code

-This repo summarizes some techniques for optimizing TensorFlow code.Official document describing a collection of best practices can be found [here](https://www.tensorflow.org/performance/performance_guide).
-Before started, it will very helpful to read that document.
+This repo summarizes some techniques for optimizing TensorFlow code.
+Official document describing a collection of best practices can be found [here](https://www.tensorflow.org/performance/performance_guide).
+Before started, it will be very helpful to read it.

-Dockerfile which contains all of packages introduced in this document is provided.
-This file includes how to install the libraries/packages listed below.
+Dockerfile which contains all of libraries/packages introduced here is provided.
+It includes how to install the libraries/packages listed below.

 First of all, it is important to find whether CPU will bottleneck GPU, or vice versa (simply check by running `nvidia-smi`).
 If GPU is a bottleneck, it is relatively easy to optimize.
 On the other hand, it is complicated if CPU is your bottleneck.